Rokutann/npy.el/README.md

 p</kbd> or <kbd>M-x</kbd> <kbd>npy-run-python</kbd>.
 Its buffer name
 should be **\*Python[v:hello_world]\***.

-After that npy-mode works transparently: you can use all the interaction between the source file(s) and the inferior python mode as in `python-mode`.
+Hereafter `npy-mode` works transparently: you can use all the interaction between buffers visiting Python files and the inferior python mode as in an ordinary `python-mode` buffer.

 Additionally, you can spawn a buffer-dedicated inferior python mode with access to the virtual environment by putting any prefix args to
 <kbd>M-x</kbd> <kbd>npy-run-python</kbd> or <kbd>C-u C-c 'p</kbd>.
 The
-mode lines look like **Py[v:hello_world;b:hello.py]** and **\*Python[v:hello_world;b:hello.py]\***.
-The inferior python process only belongs to the buffer.
-Other buffers from the same Pipenv project can't send code chunks to the process.
+mode lines look like **Py[v:hello_world;b:hello.py]** and **\*Python[v:hello_world;b:hello.py]\*** respectively.
+This type of inferior python processes only associated with the `python-mode` buffer where it spawned.
+Other buffers visiting files in the same Pipenv project can't send code chunks to the process.

 Note: The `python-mode` defines two types of inferior python
 processes: global and (buffer-)dedicated.
 Their precedence order is: